buanzo/postfix-policyd-python-subject-ratelimit/README.md

 1. Configurable Time Window: Monitor email subjects over a specified period to detect spam bursts.
 2. Similarity Threshold: Set the threshold for subject similarity to identify and block repetitive spam emails.
+3. Similarity Count: Wait until n similar-subjects for the same recipient before deciding.
-3. Flexible Comparison Methods: Choose between string similarity and exact match for subject comparison.
+4. Flexible Comparison Methods: Choose between string similarity and exact match for subject comparison.
-4. Recipient-Based Triggering: Optionally apply checks only to emails sent to the same recipient.
+5. Recipient-Based Triggering: Optionally apply checks only to emails sent to the same recipient.
-5. Whitelisting: Bypass checks for trusted sender and recipient addresses.
+6. Whitelisting: Bypass checks for trusted sender and recipient addresses.
-6. Systemd Integration: Managed as a systemd service for reliability and ease of use.
+7. Systemd Integration: Managed as a systemd service for reliability and ease of use.

 ## Setup
 1. **Clone the Repository**: Download to your server using git clone as typical.